Occupational Therapy Assistant

 4. The OTA program online application is located on the program’s webpage at www.wallacestate.edu.
 Online application instructions are under the Application to Program tab.
 All applicants are required to upload all necessary documentation for consideration.

-5. Official transcripts from each college attended must be provided to the Admissions Office and unofficial transcripts must be uploaded to the online application.
+5. Official transcripts from each college attended must be provided to the Admissions Office and unofficial transcripts must be uploaded to the online program application.

 6. Student must meet the essential functions and technical standards required for the program as documented on the required WSCC physical form at www.wallacestate.edu see - Physical Form Essential Functions.